multifreded/hv20/day18/README.md

 00000020: 122a 7b20 0404 53e4 e8e9                 .*{ ..S...
 ```

-My hope is that the byte sequence `0x3a02` may be unique and identifying
+… the new hope is that the byte sequence `0x3a02` may be unique and identifying
-enough.
+enough …

 ```sh
 $ xxd -p Backup.img | sed 's/\(..\)/\1 /g' | grep -C 10 '3a 02'